Readiness Checklist: How to Get Started with E‑Signatures Right Now

 - User-initiated: Users can send and sign documents via the web portal, mobile app, or a third-party connector.
 This option is typically ideal for lower volume, user-initiated e-signature processes (i.e.: sales contracts, HR forms, expense reports, purchase orders, etc.).

 - Integrated: If you’re looking to fully automate the e-signature process with your web application, business applications, core systems, and mobile apps, the integrated approach will fit your needs.
-In an integrated use case, there is no manual work for employees to prepare a document for e-signature – documents are system-generated and completely automated.
+In an integrated use case, there is no manual work for employees to prepare a digital document for e-signature – documents are system-generated and completely automated.
 This option is ideal for larger volume, system-initiated e-signature processes (i.e.: loan applications, account openings, insurance applications, etc.).

 Both options provide operational efficiency, improve the customer experience, and reduce documents errors, but the two options also offer their own advantages.
 For example, a user-initiated process is much faster to deploy.
 The go-live timeline for a user-initiated process can be as short as a single day.